-For your inorganic zinc primer system, try with DISPERBYK-103 or DISPERBYK-110, dosage 0.5% in total formulation.
-For your organic zinc primer system, try BYK-9076 or BYK-P 104 0.5% in total formulation.
-It has been confirmed by cross-section that by suing those recommendation additives, you can get much more homogeneous zinc dust distribution in your paint film, and, salt spray test demonstrate that with those additives your paint can get better anti-corrosion performance.
-BYK-410 can be used as rheology for anti-setting and anti-sagging purposes.
+Try BYK-9076 with 0.5% in total formulation.
+It has been confirmed by cross-section that by using this recommended additive, you can get much more homogeneous zinc dust distribution in your paint film, and, salt spray test demonstrate that with those additives your paint can get better anti-corrosion performance.

 For most types of OH-functional fluorocarbon resins, dissolved in aromatic solvents/ esters, we suggest our DISPERBYK-2025 or DISPERBYK-140 to disperse both inorganic and organic pigments in this binder.
 The additive dosage is as follows: Titanium dioxide: 2% additive solid on pigment, Inorganic pigment: 10% additive solid on pigment, Organic pigment: 30% additive solid on pigment, Carbon black: 50% additive solid on pigment.
 DISPERBYK-2025 and DISPERBYK-140 are very good for almost all kinds of organic pigments and carbon black dispersing, in case you want to disperse DPP type organic red pigment, please use DISPERBYK-166 as dispersion agent.
 It will get good results.